Frequently Asked Questions

 Q. When should concrete be cured?

-cases.
 Evaporation Retardant is an effective alternative.
-Saw cut joints as soon as practical, especially during hot
+Saw cut joints as soon as practical, especially during hot weather.

 Q. What is a control joint?